-All applicants will be visited in their current home by staff from one of the partners before an offer of housing is made.
-The purpose of the visit is to verify the information submitted in the application and to provide any housing information and advice.
-If the applicant fails to make contact following a request to arrange a visit, this may affect any offers made.
-If the visit shows that the applicant's circumstances do not match the information provided in the application, then the application will be reassessed.
+All applicants will be contacted by staff from one of the partners before an offer of housing is made.
+The purpose is to verify the information submitted in the application and to provide any housing information and advice.
+If the applicant's circumstances do not match the information provided in the application, then the application will be reassessed.
 This may result in a change in the level of points and priority.
+If the applicant fails to make contact following a request, this may affect any offers made.